rmsk2/rustpwman/README.md

 As the value of `viewer_cmd` you can use `eog` (Gnome) or `xdg-open` on Linux, `open -a Preview` on MacOS and `start` under Windows.

 As a default the config file is stored in the users' home directory in a file named `.rustpwman` and you can alternatively edit it by hand instead of calling `rustpwman cfg`.
-If the environment variable `PWMAN_CONFIG` is set to a value, then `rustpwman` will interpret its value as the file name of an alternative config file.
+If the environment variable `PWMAN_CONFIG` is set to a value, then `rustpwman` will interpret its value as the file name of a separate config file.
 This can be useful during testing or when using password files on several WebDAV servers.

 # Using `rustpwman` to generate passwords or the `gen` command